 Emily Nutsch, Operations Performance Manager, provided the report.
 September Ridership continued to steadily increase in comparison to the previous months.
 John Carini, Deputy Director of Vertical Conveyances, provide the vertical conveyance report for the month of October.
 Overall conveyance availability was at target with the exception of Downtown Tunnel escalators and elevators.
 The Downtown Tunnel elevators were slightly below target due to long term repair on one elevator at University District Station.
 The Downtown Tunnel escalators were slightly below target due to a water intrusion incident involving four escalators that were anticipated to return to service.
-Northgate Link extension elevators were slightly below target due to mechanical concerns and adjustments.
+Northgate Link extension elevators were above target since the October 2, 2021 opening.
+Northgate Link extension escalators were slightly below target due to mechanical concerns and adjustments.